-Taxation, as you undoubtedly already know, is a very complicated topic.
-It can be challenging to manage taxation settings in an e-commerce store - particularly when you sell a variety of types of goods - but the Spree shopping cart system gives you simple, yet effective tools to manage it with ease.
+As you undoubtedly already know, it can be challenging to manage taxation settings in an e-commerce store—particularly when you sell a variety of types of goods.
+The Spree shopping cart system gives you simple yet effective tools to manage taxes with ease.

 There are a few concepts you need to understand in order to configure your site adequately:

-Tax Categories is Spree’s way of grouping products into those which are taxed in the same way.
-This is behind-the-scenes functionality; the customer never sees the category a product is in.
+Tax Categories is Spree’s way of grouping products which are taxed in the same way.
+This is a behind-the-scenes functionality; the customer never sees the category a product is in.
 They only see the amount they will be charged based on their order’s delivery address.

-To access your store’s existing Tax Categories, go to your Admin Interface, click “Configuration” then “Tax Categories”.
+To access your store’s existing Tax Categories, go to your Admin Interface and click “Configuration” then “Tax Categories”.

 You can also remove a Tax Category by clicking the “Delete” icon next to the category, then clicking “OK” to confirm.